Schedule Future Contributions to Savings and Investments

 You could also create a hypothetical future investment to which future contributions will be scheduled.
 If the account does not currently exist, simply create an account with a zero balance, at present.
 This empty account will later be filled with planned future contributions, provided the funds are available.

 3. In the Contribution £ field: Enter the annual contribution amount or set contributions as a percentage of the owner’s income.
-Contributions are entered are entered in annual (not monthly or weekly) amounts.
+Contributions are entered in annual (not monthly or weekly) amounts.

-Note: If you set contributions as a percentage of income, once the owner’s earnings (employment income) end, so too will contributions.
+Note: If you set contributions as a percentage of income, once the owner’s earnings (employment income) end, the contributions will end as well.
 This rule does not apply to fixed contributions.

 Note: Pension contributions and investments into bonds (onshore and offshore life funds) and discount gift trusts (DGTs) work differently than regular investments and savings.